Biden Jabs Trump in Election-Year Roast at Correspondents' Dinner

-President Joe Biden delivered an election-year roast on Saturday night at the annual White House Correspondents' Association dinner as protestors outside criticized his support for Israel's war against Hamas.
+President Joe Biden delivered an election-year roast on Saturday night at the annual White House Correspondents' Association dinner as protesters outside criticized his support for Israel's war against Hamas.

 "Yes, age is an issue.
 I'm a grown man, running against a 6-year-old," Biden joked.